Max-Mendes91/Projecto-test-mig/README.md

 - [ ] Create a history of calculations
 - [ ] Add scientific calculator functions
 - [ ] Implement input validation for non-numeric characters

+### JavaScript Fundamentals Challenge (exe5)
+- [ ] Add more BMI comparison scenarios
+- [ ] Create interactive prompts for user input
+- [ ] Add more language cases to the switch statement
+- [ ] Implement error handling for invalid inputs
+- [ ] Add more mathematical challenges
+- [ ] Create a quiz system to test understanding
+- [ ] Add visual feedback for console outputs
+- [ ] Implement data persistence with localStorage

 ## 🤝 Contributing